rmky/UI5Facade/Docs/exporting_fiori_apps/export_fiori_app.md

 The pages shows an overview of the already existing Fiori webapp export projects on the machine.
 To create a new project click the `New` button.
 The opening window shows the configuration for that new app export with the following important configurations:

-- `Project Name` - name of the project as it appears in the list of Fiori Webapps proejects
+- `Project Name` - name of the project as it appears in the list of Fiori Webapps projects
 - `Root Page` - desired landing page for the exported app
 - `Export Folder` - folder the app will get exported to, default is `export/fiori/[#app_id#]`
 - `Current Version` - version of the exported app, default is `1.0.0`